danbrakeley/p4harmonize/README.md

 While it runs, it outputs status updates and every individual `p4` command it is running so you can follow along.

-When it is done, there will be a changelist that must be submitted by hand, giving you a chance to sanity check the work.
+When it is done, there will be a changelist that must be submitted by hand, giving you a chance to verify the work.

+`p4harmonize` will never submit a changelist on its own.

 ## Runtime requirements

 `p4harmonize` requires the following commands to be in your path:

 - `p4`/`p4.exe`, aka the [Helix Command-Line Client](https://www.perforce.com/downloads/helix-command-line-client-p4)
-- `bash`
-  - On Mac/Linux, this comes standard
-  - On Windows, I recommend git-bash, which is included in [Git for Windows](https://gitforwindows.org).

 ## Development setup